Arizona Mesothelioma Lawyers

 Call (800) 315-3806 or contact us online to speak with a lawyer.
 Levy Konigsberg serves clients nationwide and offers FREE consultations.

 Asbestos Exposure in Arizona

-Every year, thousands of men and women across the country are diagnosed with mesothelioma, including many in Arizona.
+Every year, numerous men and women across Arizona are diagnosed with mesothelioma.
 Even more are diagnosed with lung cancer and asbestosis.
 Mesothelioma and other asbestos-related diseases could have been prevented if workers had been warned about the dangers of asbestos and had been properly protected from exposure to the deadly carcinogen.
-LK’s litigation team vigorously advocates for the legal rights of Arizona mesothelioma patients and their family members.
+Levy Konigsberg’s litigation team vigorously advocates for the legal rights of Arizona mesothelioma patients and their family members.